 In deciding a hermeneutical issue like this, it is helpful and often necessary to pinpoint the primary text that considers it.
 The issue of homosexuality is rarely dealt with throughout the bible, and often only brought up in passing within a list of various other sins.
 The verses that ultimately stand out for contention as primary would be the two in Leviticus (18:22 and 20:13) and the one in Romans (1:24-27).

 While the two in Leviticus are certainly more direct, they also have more interpretive problems with them for a number of reasons.
-First, is with the difficulties surrounding the Old Testament Law.
+The first, is with the difficulties surrounding the Old Testament Law.
 The Law can be broken into three primary categories, the Moral Law, the Civil Law, and the Ceremonial Law.
 The Moral Law dealt with the base concepts and standards of holiness that God has for humanity.
 The Civil Law is the outworking of those standards within an ancient community, one that was meant to be distinct and separate from the other surrounding nations.
-The Ceremonial Law primarily deals with priests, sacrifices and the repentance of sins.
+The Ceremonial Law primarily deals with priests, sacrifices, and the repentance of sins.
 When we move forward and examine Christ, we see how he handles all three of these categories.
 He fulfills all the roles of the Ceremonial Law (both priest and sacrifice), he obeys and upholds the Moral Law, but the one part of the Law he regularly challenges is the Civil Law.
 He often challenges this aspect because the religious leaders of his time have turned the Civil Law into the Moral Law.
 Jesus only maintains and reaffirms the Ten Commandments as the Moral Law, which he then summarizes within the three laws of love; love God with all your heart, love your neighbor as yourself, and love each other.
 The issue then with the verses in Leviticus is that they fall within a section that only details Civil Law statutes, making them somewhat problematic to transpose onto today, or in making them the primary verses on the subject.

 A stronger emphasis is, therefore, placed on Romans 1:24-27 as the primary verses in understanding this issue.
-Not only is it in the New Testament, reaffirmed by Paul after Christ’s sacrifice, it is one of the more detailed explanations on the subject.
-The question then is, what is actually referred to in these verses?
+Not only is it in the New Testament, reaffirmed by Paul after Christ’s sacrifice, but it is also one of the more detailed explanations on the subject.
+The question then is, what is referred to in these verses?

 Exegesis of Romans 1:24-27: